FengYen-Chang/Chinese.Ordering.System/README.md

                         Required.
 Path to an .xml file with a trained bert model.
   -i INPUT, --input INPUT
                         Required.
-Path to a json file w/ describe and question.
+Path to a json file w/ description and question.
   -v VOCAB, --vocab VOCAB
                         Required.
 Path to vocablary file for bert model.